truemann01/Cyclistic-Bike-Share-Case-Study/README.md

 ## 📖 Scenario

 You are a Data analyst at Cyclistic, a bike-share company that operates in Chicago.
-The director of marketing believes that maximizing annual memberships is key to long-term profitability.
+The director of marketing believes that maximising annual memberships is key to long-term profitability.
 She has tasked your team with understanding how casual riders use Cyclistic compared to members — and using this insight to inform a targeted marketing campaign.

 ---